cyclecycle/blog/posts/transformers-intro.md

 ## Conclusion

-Transformers can be trained to create information-rich representations that allow strong performance on a variety of tasks by using attention to represent different types relationships in an way that allows for fast computation.
+Transformers can be trained to create information-rich representations that allow strong performance on a variety of tasks by using attention to represent different types of relationships in a way that allows for fast computation.